 Which Conveyancing Solicitor should you use?

-As we have briefly touched earlier on this note, New Build Conveyancing is far more complicated than purchasing a traditional, currently occupied property as various factors such as defective leases, defective and onerous covenants, planning and building regulation compliance etc need to be considered and addressed.
+As we have briefly touched earlier on this note, New Build Conveyancing is far more complicated than purchasing a traditional, currently occupied property.
+Various factors such as defective leases, defective and onerous covenants, planning and building regulation compliance etc need to be considered and addressed.
 This is one of the reasons why legal costs associated with New Build Conveyancing are more expensive than a similar transaction, purchasing an existing property.

 Since the contract, when prepared, is almost always in favour of the Developer, a good Conveyancer will be able to negotiate favourable terms on behalf of the buyer (or at least level the playing field).
 Contractual negotiations include deposit protection, how the deposits will be held and utilised by the developer between exchange and completion etc.